Fiserv/Commerce-Hub/docs/Resources/Guides/Fraud/Fraud-Detect.md

 ## Overview

-Commerce Hub offers advance fraud filters to help reduce fraudulent transactions, which in turn can help reduce chargebacks.
-These new features allow merchants to create positive and negative lists for:
+Commerce Hub offers an advance fraud detection service to help reduce fraudulent transactions, which in turn can help reduce chargebacks.
+This features allow merchants to create positive and negative lists for:

 - IP Adress
 - Credit Card Number (that is not tokenized)